colebrookson/website/_pages/brookson-cv.md

 -------------------     ----------------------------

 ## COMMUNITY AND LEADERSHIP

+**Ecological Society of America Council - Student Representative (Jan 2022 - Dec 2024)**

+The ESA Council is a representative body that includes leadership from the disciplinary and geographic units and reflects the diversity of ESA’s members.
+I represent the student section to the council, and promote student participation in advancing ESA's mission.

 **Education & Outreach Committee Member - Society for Open and Reproducible Ecology & Evolution** (Sept 2020 - Present)